We have set an ambitious target to achieve net-zero carbon emissions by 2030.

-In 2019 the Council began purchasing REGOs, which certify that 100% of the electricity is uses is from a renewable source.
-This means that electricity purchased by the Council is very low carbon.
+Since 2019 the council has been purchasing Renewable Energy Guarantees of Origin (REGOs) where budgets allow, which certify that a portion of the electricity used is from a renewable source.
+In some years we have been able to purchase REGOs to cover 100% of our electricity usage.
+Overall, this means that electricity purchased by the council is very low carbon.

 Reducing emissions from heating

-Natural gas for heating and cooking is the largest source of Council carbon emissions and presents one of the hardest challenges to decarbonising Merton's estate.
-To date, the installation of Combined Heat and Power (CHP) systems in Merton Civic Centre and Morden Leisure Centre reduces emissions through efficient generation of heat and power.
+Natural gas for heating and cooking is the largest source of council carbon emissions and presents one of the hardest challenges to decarbonising Merton's estate.
+To date, we have installed trial heat pumps at 2 sites and 2 combined heat and power (CHP) systems in Merton Civic Centre and Morden Leisure Centre which reduce the sites’ emissions through efficient generation of heat and power together

-The next step is to consider how to replace natural gas heating with low carbon alternatives such as heat pumps.
+The next step is to consider how to replace natural gas heating throughout the council’s estate with low carbon alternatives such as heat pumps.
 This work has begun through building surveys as we develop an estate-wide approach.

 Reducing emissions from vehicles

-Vehicles owned by us are used to transport vulnerable adults and children and to conduct Council business.
-Some staff use their own vehicles in their duties on behalf of the Council.
-We currently have one electric and one hybrid vehicle, and offer staff the opportunity to use electric or standard pool bikes for work trips and support the cycle to work scheme.
+Vehicles owned by us are used to transport vulnerable adults and children and to conduct council business.
+Some staff use their own vehicles in their duties on behalf of the council.
+We currently have one electric and two hybrid vehicles, and offer staff the opportunity to use electric or standard pool bikes for work trips and support the cycle to work scheme.